 Compute your credit on the appropriate form.
-Then, if required, complete Form 301 and enter the amount from Form 301, line 59.
-The credits on line 27 cannot reduce your tax below zero.
+Then, if required, complete Form 301 and enter the amount from Form 301, Part II, line 68 on Form 140, line 23.

+The total amount of credits on line 23 cannot reduce your tax below zero.
 These credits are not refundable credits.